MIghtyno42/presentation/Delegators/talk.md

 		number += 1
 ````

-# Syntax
+# Preview of Pros

-With the new syntax, we can now move around the code with yield in it to a greater degree, making it easier for us to reuse it
+This new implementation helps to add:

+* Functionality to generators

+* Readability

+* Reusability

+* Optimization

 # Refactoring

-Main purpose to move easily between functions and share data
+* Since we can yield values to different locations now, it's easier to connect generators or functions this way

 # Ease of Use